 Valentine’s Day has long been celebrated as a date night, but it’s also a holiday about expressing our love for our kids.
 So go find a great sitter (we recommend BambinoSitters for a safe, easy resource!) and pick a romantic spot, but before you leave for your night out on the town, have some Valentine’s fun with the kiddos!
 After all, it’s important to take the time to let them know how much you love them, too.

-Here’s our suggestion for the perfect Valentine’s Day – time spent with the kids, then time for you and your special someone.
+Here’s our suggestion for the perfect Valentine’s Day to spend with kids, then time for you and your special someone.
 It’s called…

 The Great Valentine’s Day Clue Hunt